Mòjiāng virus

-Mòjiāng virus (MojV), officially Mojiang henipavirus, is a virus in the family Paramyxoviridae.
-Based on phylogenetics, Mòjiāng virus is placed in the genus Henipavirus or described as a henipa-like virus.
+Mòjiāng virus (MojV), scientific name Parahenipavirus mojiangense, is a virus in the family Paramyxoviridae.
 Antibodies raised against Mòjiāng virus glycoproteins are serologically distinct from other henipaviruses (among which higher cross-reactivity is observed).

 Discovery

 In the spring of 2012, three miners working in an abandoned copper mine in Mojiang Hani Autonomous County, south China, developed fatal pneumonia.
 Samples were brought to the Wuhan Institute of Virology where Shi Zhengli and her colleagues ran PCR tests and found that the samples were not the bat coronavirus Rp3 nor SARS-CoV2.

 Mammal species present in the cave, including Rhinolophus ferrumequinum, Rattus flavipectus, and Crocidura dracula, were tested for infectious virus and viral RNA.
 There were 38 sequence reads obtained that were closely related to members of the Henipavirus genus.
 Infectious virus could only be recovered from four samples of R. flavipectus and were cultured in Vero E6, BHK-21, and HEp-2 cells.
 While no person-to-person transmission was documented, the full range of mammalian hosts susceptible Mòjiāng virus is unknown.
 While Hendra, Nipah, Cedar, Kumasi, and Madagascar henipaviruses are known to be harbored among chiropterans, primarily Pteropus spp, MojV is the only henipavirus believed to be found primarily in rodents.